valyakin/new-obyteorg/docroot/user/pages/events/_article/article.md

         <div class="date">February 2019</div>
         <div class="title">Blockchain Future Festival </div>
         <p>
             Presenting its technology together with the Bosch Connectory, Obyte and Bosch demostrated how cryptotokens can be generated on the Obyte platform and used to power trustless payments between anonymous customers and service providers.
-A complete ecosystem of logistics delivery, parking, electric vehicle charging, co-working rental and solar electricity production and provision was portrayed using everyone´s favourite building blocks -Lego!
+A complete ecosystem of logistics delivery, parking, electric vehicle charging, co-working rental and solar electricity production and provision was portrayed using everyone´s favourite building blocks &mdash; Lego!
 Also, Luke Angell gave a presentation on why the future of blockchain is not blockchain!
-(Hint - it´s DAG!)
+(Hint &mdash; it´s DAG!)
         </p>
         <div class="d-flex">
             <img src="/user/themes/obyte/assets/events/img15.jpg" alt="">